abstractiondev/AzureWebFarm/README.md

 * Added configurable logging via Castle.Core
 * Removed dependency on Azure Storage within uncaught code called from OnRun() - this means that the web farm should not go down if there is an Azure Storage outage
 * Added configuration setting to allow for syncing to be disabled without needing to redeploy the farm
+* Added a configuration setting and functionality to ensure all web deploy connections get funneled to a single role instance.
+This resolves an issue when using MsDeploy v3+ on the server (different connections in a deployment go to different instances, causing a Root Element is Missing XML error)
 * Changed the example config files to use Windows Server 2012 - if you want to change your existing farm to use this too then check out the `BREAKING_CHANGES.md` file

 ### Version 0.9.1.2 ###